 - I could do pistol squats, chin ups and some other pretty cool body weight exercises.

 But overall I felt like I was compartmentalising my body.

-Even though I felt good in certain physical activities, I felt quite tense and disconnected and in others.
+Even though I felt good in certain physical activities, I felt quite tense and disconnected in others.

 The missing link was staring me right in the face.

 The physical activities I felt the least connected in were the ones I needed to use every day.

 - After a long walk my back felt like sh*t;

 - After a run my knees felt beat up;